udevbe/greenfield/app-endpoint-server/README.md

 - `docker build . -t app-endpoint-server`
 - `docker run -p8081:8081 app-endpoint-server`

 The docker build file includes the test applications `gtk3-demo` and `kwrite`.
+You can replace these with your own preferred applications.